eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 In Argo CD terms, each deployable component is an application and applications are grouped into projects.
 Projects are not required for Argo CD to be able to deploy applications, but it helps to organize applications and provide some restrictions on what can be done for applications that make up a project.

-1. Log into the Argo CD user interface
+1. Log into the Argo CD user interface.

-2. Click on the gear icon on the left menu to access the Settings options
+2. Click on the gear icon on the left menu to access the **Settings** options.

     ![Argo CD config project](images/argocd-config.png)

-3. Select the Projects option
+3. Select the **Projects** option.

-4. Press the New Project button at the top of the page
+4. Press the **New Project** button at the top of the page.

 5. Specify the properties for the new project